 If you want to declare yourself bankrupt in Scotland, this is done through a process known as Sequestration.
 If you’re in serious debt with no hope of repaying your unsecured creditors, you don’t have to wait for a creditor to take legal action against you.
-You may be able to take matters into your own hands and apply for sequestration (bankruptcy in Scotland).
-This also prevents your situation from worsening and allow to you move on from your current problems.
+You may be able to take matters into your own hands and apply for sequestration (bankruptcy in Scotland) to prevent your situation from worsening and allow to you move on from your current problems.

-There are two ways you can apply for your own sequestration in Scotland:
+There are two ways you can apply for your own bankruptcy using the sequestration process in Scotland:

-In both cases an approved money adviser or licensed insolvency practitioner (IP) should assess whether or not you’re eligible for the process, and help you complete the application form.
+In both cases an approved money adviser or licensed insolvency practitioner (IP) should assess whether or not you’re eligible for bankruptcy, and help you complete the sequestration process.

-The application form for sequestration can be completed and submitted online, which considerably speeds up the process, but if you prefer you can print off or request a paper copy.
+The application form for your bankruptcy can be completed and submitted online, which considerably speeds up the sequestration process, but if you prefer you can print off or request a paper copy.

-A Debtor Bankruptcy Application Pack is available from the Accountant in Bankruptcy (AiB) website, with the application fee for full administration being £200.
+A Debtor Bankruptcy Application Pack is available from the Accountant in Bankruptcy (AiB) website, with the application fee for full administration being £150.
 If you’re eligible for the Minimal Asset Process, the fee is reduced to £50.
 You may not need to pay these fees if you are in receipt of certain state benefits.

 If you don’t meet the conditions for entering MAP bankruptcy, your money adviser or insolvency practitioner will issue a certificate of sequestration.
 This is valid for 30 days, and must be submitted with your application form and sequestration fee to the Accountant in Bankruptcy.